-Dixons Academies is a trust of 17 schools in Leeds, Bradford, Manchester and Liverpool.
+Dixons Academies is a trust of 16 schools and one college in Leeds, Bradford, Manchester and Liverpool.
 We focus exclusively on areas of social and educational disadvantage, either by sponsoring turnaround academies to address educational failure, or by opening new free schools to meet growing demand.

-Our trust was built around the high-performing Dixons City Academy, which was one of the first City Technology Colleges which were the early blueprint for the academy programme.
+Our trust was built around the high-performing Dixons City Academy, which was one of the first City Technology Colleges that were the early blueprint for the academies programme.
 A third of our schools were brand new start-ups under the free school programme, while the other two-thirds were turnarounds adopted from failing predecessors in special measures.

-Over the past five years, our trust has more than doubled in size, growing to serve almost 14,000 students, supported by around 1,800 staff, and with a budget of over £100m.
+Over the past five years, our trust has more than doubled in size, growing to serve over 14,000 students, supported by around 2,000 staff, and with a budget of over £100m.
 We lead 11 secondary academies, three primaries, two all-through academies, and a sixth form academy.
-Six of our academies are judged Outstanding; five are judged Good (four of which were sponsored from special measures); one was recently judged Inadequate (despite a compelling formal complaint); and a further five academies are awaiting their first inspection under Dixons' leadership.